mitkotak/hackathon/README.md

 - **Throughput**: Handle as many requests/second as possible

 ### The Competition Flow
-1. You receive a stream of inference requests with 32 features each
+1. You receive a stream of inference requests with 79 features each
 2. Each request belongs to a specific symbol (SYM_001, SYM_002, etc.)
 3. The model maintains separate state for each symbol (like memory)
 4. You predict a single value per request
 5. The server scores you in real-time based on speed and accuracy

 ## Participant Guide

+### Connect to the server

+This section needs to be written.

+### Test changes locally

+You can run `python local_evaluator.py` to run the client you have (as defined in `example_model.py`) on some test data.
+It will give you the average latency of your model as well as the error you got compared to the theoretical prediction.
+It's a great way to check whether your changes have an impact on latency/accuracy.

+This is also a great script to profile to see where your client is spending most of its time.

 ### What You Need to Change